- Local SEO

-Creating clean code is a very important factor hence having a site validated by W3C is regarded highly by Google - this naturally increases Site Speed.
-Validation means that the site follows standards - hence when a new device is created even devices we have not thought of yet having valid code means the device will display your code properly if it is compliant with standards.
+Creating clean code is a very important factor.
+A site validated by W3C is regarded highly by Google.
+Valid code naturally increases Site Speed.
+Validation means that the site adheres to standards.
+When a new device is created, even devices we have not thought of yet, valid code means the device should display your code properly if it is compliant with standards.

 How can you tell if your site is valid and has clean code?

 You can look at the code by right-clicking and choosing view source and you can copy and paste that code into the W3C validator to see if the code validates to standards.